Syyren/Addressing_SOLID_Principles/README.md

 **Why**

-Changing the code to fit the Single Responsibility Principle ensures that the code stays independant and won't break when a module is adjusted.
+Changing the code to fit the Single Responsibility Principle ensures that the code stays independent and won't break when a module is adjusted.
 This is massively important for code flexibility and maintenance.

 ## Open Closed Principle (OCP)

 ### Defining the SOLID Principle

-The Open Closed Principle means that a a given artifact within your software needs to be *open* to be expanded upon and *closed* as far as modifying it is concerned.
+The Open Closed Principle means that a given artifact within your software needs to be *open* to be expanded upon and *closed* as far as modifying it is concerned.
 Basically, this principle denotes the idea that your software should be capable of extension inherently and without source code modification.